Decoding Electric Car MPG

-The Nissan Leaf's EPA window sticker touts "99 miles per gallon" in large font.
-Since the Leaf is a fully electric car and does not burn gasoline, this might seem odd.
-But look more closely and you'll see the Leaf's "99" is actually an mpg-equivalent (mpg-e) figure, which is the Environmental Protection Agency's (EPA) way of converting the power used by an electric vehicle (EV) into a term familiar to most Americans.
-This 99 mpg-e number is ultimately more useful for comparing energy consumption than fuel costs, but we'll decode the EPA's electric-car mpg stats and explain what it means to you and your pocketbook.
+The fuel economy window sticker on the 2014 Ford Focus Electric proclaims 105 "miles per gallon equivalent" in large type.
+This mpg-equivalent (MPGe) figure is how the Environmental Protection Agency (EPA) converts the power used by an electric vehicle into a term that's familiar to most Americans: mpg.
+The Focus Electric's 105 MPGe number is ultimately more useful for comparing energy consumption than fuel costs, but we'll decode the agency's electric-car mpg stats and explain what it means to you and your pocketbook.

-According to the EPA, when the 2011 Nissan Leaf is driven on its combined (city/highway) mpg cycle, it requires 34 kilowatt-hours of electricity to travel 100 miles (34 kWh/100m).
-Similar to miles per gallon (mpg), kWh/100m is a measure of the Leaf's efficiency and the most important operating-cost figure for EV owners.
+According to the EPA, when the 2014 Ford Focus Electric is driven on its combined (city/highway) mpg cycle, it requires 32 kilowatt-hours of electricity to travel 100 miles (32kWh/100m).
+Similar to miles per gallon (mpg), kWh/100m is a measure of the Focus's efficiency and the most important operating-cost figure for EV owners.
 Unlike mpg, the lower the kWh/100m number, the better.
 Adapting to this smaller-is-better figure is likely the roughest math most of us will face in relation to EVs.

-The calculation of energy unit per miles (instead of miles per unit of energy) is common in Europe, expressed via the metric system as liters per 100 kilometers.
+The calculation of energy unit per miles (instead of miles per unit of energy) is common in Europe, where it is expressed in the metric system as liters per 100 kilometers.
 Americans, however, do not generally measure fuel efficiency with this 100-unit yardstick.
-There are plenty of online tools to convert mpg to gallons per 100 miles (g/100m), and two easy-to-grasp examples of the logic of this measure can be seen by comparing the Toyota Prius and Bugatti Veyron.
+There are plenty of online tools to convert mpg to gallons per 100 miles, and two easy-to-grasp examples of the logic of this measure can be seen by comparing the 2013 Toyota Prius and 2013 Bugatti Veyron.

 Kilowatt-Hours to MPG-Equivalent

-So how does the EPA get from 34 kWh/100m to 99 mpg-e?
+So how does the EPA get from 32 kWh/100m to 105 MPGe?
 To create the mpg equivalent, the EPA uses an established energy standard of 115,000 BTUs (British thermal units) per gallon of gasoline.
-Grossly oversimplified: If you ignited 1 U.S. gallon of unleaded gasoline, it would generate that much heat.
+Grossly oversimplified, this means that if you ignited 1 U.S. gallon of unleaded gasoline, it would generate that much heat.
 To create the same amount of heat, you would need 33.7 kilowatt-hours of electricity.

-The mpg-e rating is really only useful for comparing the relative energy consumption of gasoline (or hybrid) cars with that of electric cars.
-The Leaf uses the energy equivalent of 1 gallon of gasoline for each 99 miles of travel, compared to a hybrid Prius, which would use roughly 2 gallons of gasoline for every 99 miles it travels.
+The MPGe rating is really only useful for comparing the relative energy consumption of gasoline (or hybrid) cars with that of electric cars.
+The Focus EV uses the energy equivalent of 1 gallon of gasoline for each 105 miles of travel, compared to a hybrid Prius, which would use roughly 2 gallons of gasoline for every 100 miles it travels.
 Far more pertinent for electric car owners focused on cost is the kilowatt-hours-per-100-miles rating (kWh/100m), which shows you how efficient the vehicle is at converting electricity into miles traveled.
 The kWh/100m rating is the new EV mpg, and from a pocketbook standpoint, lower is better.

 Annual Fuel Cost

-Also note that though the efficiency rating of the Nissan Leaf is 34 kWh/100m, this doesn't mean it will travel 100 miles on a full charge, only that it would take that much power to go that far.
-This brings us to cruising range.
+Also note that though the efficiency rating of the Focus EV is 32 kWh/100m, this doesn't mean it will travel 100 miles on a full charge, only that it would take that much power to go that far.
+This brings us to range.